mechanomi/hunting-unicorns/your_first_hunt.rst

 Once unpacked and topped up, carry the sensors, *carefully*, one by one, and install them onto the most appropriate trees around the glade or clearing.
 You want to get as much coverage as possible, so space them equidistantly if you can.

-If the claw malfunctions, use some of the string or tape you brought with you to jury rig the sensor to the trunk.
+If the attached claw malfunctions, use some of the string or tape you brought with you to jury rig the sensor to the trunk.

 Each remote sensor has a max range of 20 meters.

 Once the sensors have been placed, return to your hideout and unpack the radar and alerting system.
-Switch it on, and select *Pair* from the function menu.
+Switch it on, and select *Pair* from the main function menu.
 Wait for the device to detect and pair with each of the sensors before continuing.

-If you find that one or more of the sensors isn't being detected, you may have to perform a hard reset of either the sensor or your radar and alerting system.
-If that still doesn't work, check your phlogiston levels.
+If you find that one or more of the sensors isn't being detected, you may have to perform a hard reset of your sensors and detector system.
+If that still doesn't work, check the phlogiston levels.
 Else, consult the troubleshooting section of the device manual.

 Set Up The Magical Lure
 -----------------------

 Now we've set up our detection system, we can set up the magical lure.

-Return to the glade or clearing and, *carefully*, place the Acme Magic Lure Pro™ down in the centre.
+Return to the glade or clearing and, once again, *carefully*, place the Acme Magic Lure Pro™ down in the centre.
 Check the phlogiston levels, and top up if necessary.

 Switch the machine on and check the status light.
 If everything is working correctly, the light should be green.